 between September and June.
 Next course begins September 7th, 2018.

-Faculty & Guests: Alderleaf core staff plus guests. (guests include flintknapping expert, Dan Stueber; senior trackers, Brian McConnell & Nate Harvey; permaculture author, Dave Boehnlein; expert hide-tanner, Katie Russell; search & rescue tracker, Rob Speiden; master blacksmith, David Tuthill; expert arborist, Phil Bennett; field guide author, Fil Tkaczyk; and ethnobotany author, Heidi Bohan)
+Faculty & Guests: Alderleaf core staff plus guests. (guests include flintknapping expert, Dan Stueber; senior trackers, Brian McConnell & Nate Harvey; permaculture author, Dave Boehnlein; expert hide-tanner, Katie Russell; search & rescue tracker, Rob Speiden; master blacksmith, David Tuthill; expert arborist, Phil Bennett; field guide author, Fil Tkaczyk; and ethnobotany author, Heidi Bohan).
+See staff bios.

 Enrollment: Class sizes range from 15 to 25 students.